 V4 is made to minimize trades and is slower to respond to market changes.
 However due to its low frequency of trades, it's performing overall better than V5 because of lower fees.
 It accepts a higher drawdown compared to V4 to give trades a chance to turn around.

 The weakness of this strategy is that it's slow to show results (6-12 months) and potential pending profits may end up in a loss.
-It's recommended for people who are not involved in price movements but are looking for some risk management of their portfolio.
+This is mentally a very hard strategy and only recommended for people who are not involved in price movements on a daily, weekly, or monthly basis.

 The Pump Monitor strategy is for the ones who are more risk tolerant.
 The strategy monitors alt-coin pairs for potential pumps.
 The starting point is a stable coin.
 Once a potential pump is detected we will sell your stable coin into Bitcoin.
 And from Bitcoin into the alt.
 The reversed once we sell your position again.
 This happens within seconds as orders are all placed as market orders.